What Is Insolvency and How Does It Work?

 Balance Sheet Insolvency

-Balance sheet insolvency occurs when a company or individual borrower doesn’t have enough in total assets to cover their total liabilities.
-When balance sheet insolvency occurs, the likelihood of a company going through bankruptcy at some point in the future is high unless it is able to find an angel investor or other infusion of cash, or it can significantly restructure its debt by working with its creditors.
+Balance sheet insolvency means that a company or individual borrower doesn’t have enough in total assets to cover their total liabilities.
+When balance sheet insolvency occurs, the likelihood of a company going through bankruptcy at some point in the future is high unless it is able to find an angel investor or other infusion of cash, or significantly restructure its debt by working with its creditors.

 What’s the Difference Between Insolvency and Illiquidity?

 Illiquidity is when a company does not have enough current assets to meet its current liability obligations.
 It’s the same as cash flow insolvency; however, illiquidity is not the same as balance sheet insolvency.
-Balance sheet insolvency is when a company’s total liabilities exceed their total assets, and it would not be able to fully repay its debts, even if it liquidated all of its assets.
+Balance sheet insolvency means a company’s total liabilities exceed its total assets, and it would not be able to fully repay its debts, even if it liquidated all of its assets.
 Illiquidity is a short-term problem; insolvency is often a long-term problem.

 Insolvency vs Bankruptcy

 The line between insolvency vs bankruptcy is also sometimes thin.
 The two may seem synonymous from a dictionary perspective, but from a legal point of view, they are different.
-Insolvency is a state of financial distress.
+Insolvency means a business is in a state of financial distress.
 Business bankruptcy, on the other hand, is an actual court order that depicts how an insolvent business will pay off their creditors.

 A business that is insolvent has not necessarily filed for bankruptcy.
-There may be other tactics they can use to pay down their debt.
+There may be other tactics it can use to pay down its debt.
 Insolvency can often be reversed by negotiating with creditors or if a large amount of cash or large business payment is coming down the pipeline.

 Recovering From Insolvency

 The best tactics for recovering from insolvency will depend on the type of company, as well as the reason behind the insolvency.
-However, moving from insolvency to solvency typically entails managing your debt and improving your cash flow.
+However, moving from insolvency to solvency typically entails dealing with your debt, improving your cash flow, and strengthening your cash management.

 Often, a good first step is to list all of your company’s debts in order of priority, then focus on debts that need to be paid immediately (such as those that could interrupt operations or lead to legal trouble if not paid on time).
 At the same time, you may want to reach out to your creditors to see if you can negotiate better repayment terms.